“I’m very proud of our families military service and it’s been an honor to serve this fine nation”. Enjoy the pics. -Jim Farmer

 It’s not very often that a Navy SEAL with the ranking of Captain walks through the halls of a fighter squadron in uniform for a re-enlistment ceremony.
 More than likely a first but I will always be very humbled that he took time out from his busy schedule, got dressed up and flew half way across the country to swear me in for another four year tour.
 It was one of the proudest moments of my Navy career and something I’ll never forget.
 It was very small, very personal and private.
 Although our Navy careers took different paths, it was nice to sit around and have a few beers and talk about where we grew up and few of our adventures.
 God bless our Navy SEALs.

 Lucky with a pacific sheepshead he caught while we were on a 2 night charter.
 My dad is in the background taking a picture of me taking a picture of Lucky.
 There were 5 of us on this trip and we had a blast.
-We ate fish, played poker, smoked cigars and drank whiskey half the night and fished all day.
+We ate fish, played poker, smoked cigars, drank whiskey at night and fished all day.

-I really enjoyed competing in Navy sports as well as local sports where ever I was stationed.
-I competed in military and civilian softball and baseball teams, track and field as well as distance running, golf teams and I’ve competed in billiards tournaments and leagues where ever I traveled while in the Navy.
+I really enjoyed competing in Navy sports as well as local civilian sports wherever I was stationed.
+I competed in military and civilian softball and baseball teams, track and field, distance running, golf teams and leagues, tennis and I’ve competed in billiards tournaments and leagues wherever I traveled while in the Navy.
 Here are some random pictures of our running teams.

 This was my buddy Rob and I after the Blue Angel Marathon in Pensacola, Fla.
 Feb.
 2002.
 We took first place in the military team branch competition and dethroned the Kansas National Guard team who had owned the competition for years.
 It was a very happy day for our team.
 Our team names were put on a trophy that is on display at Naval Station Pensacola.